sugarcrm/sucrose/MAKE.md

-    d3-scr         - build custom D3 bundle with just required components for Sucrose d3-sgr         - build custom D3 bundle with just required components for Sugar dev            - install development npm packages and build all [main dev] examples       - [*] build and copy the Sucrose Js and Css files to the example application examples-dev   - install development package dependencies for Sucrose library and generate examples application examples-prod  - install production package dependencies for Sucrose library and generate examples application help           - show some help [default]
+    d3-scr         - build custom D3 bundle with just required components for Sucrose d3-sgr         - build custom D3 bundle with just required components for Sugar dev            - install development npm packages and build all [main dev] examples       - [*] build and copy the Sucrose Js and Css to the example application examples-all   - [*] build and copy the Sucrose Js and Css and dependency files to the example application examples-dev   - install development package dependencies for Sucrose library and generate examples application examples-prod  - install production package dependencies for Sucrose library and generate examples application help           - show some help [default]